vectorgraphics/Okular-v3d-Plugins/README.md

 Then copy the build script from another version of the plugin into the folder you created with the Okular version as its name. ie. into the folder: `releases/25.04/`.

+Also add a line to the `build-all.sh` script located in `releases/` to call the new version specific script you just created.

 Assuming you only want to build either the v3d or pdf plugin or both, and none of the default plugins that Okular ships with, you can force a bunch of dependencies to become optional instead of required.
 Do this by replacing the line mentioning the `FORCE_NOT_REQUIRED_DEPENDENCIES` variable with the following line:

 `set(FORCE_NOT_REQUIRED_DEPENDENCIES "KF6Wallet;KF6DocTools;KF6Purpose;Qt6TextToSpeech;Phonon4Qt6;Freetype;TIFF;LibSpectre;KExiv2Qt6;DjVuLibre;EPub;Discount")`